ansys/pystk/doc/source/api/ansys/stk/core/graphics/IFilteringRasterStream.rst

 IFilteringRasterStream
 ======================

-.. py:class:: IFilteringRasterStream
+.. py:class:: ansys.stk.core.graphics.IFilteringRasterStream

    object

    A class decorator for applying a raster filter to each update of a raster stream.
 Can be used to apply filters to videos and other raster streams as they are updated.

-.. py:currentmodule:: ansys.stk.core.graphics
+.. py:currentmodule:: IFilteringRasterStream

 Overview
 --------